sourcegraph/sourcegraph-public-snapshot/doc/code_monitoring/how-tos/slack.md

 ## Prerequisites

-- You must have the experimental feature flag `experimentalFeatures.codeMonitoringWebHooks` set to `true` in your Sourcegraph settings
+- You must have the feature flag `  "experimentalFeatures": { "codeMonitoringWebHooks": true } ` set in your Global Settings
 - You must have permission to create apps inside of your organization's Slack workspace

 ## Creating a Slack webhook